ageras-com/identity-services/README.md

 # Dependencies

-This will install, yarn, turbo and nestjs cli's globally.
+This will install yarn, turbo, and nestjs cli globally.

 ```bash
 npm install -g yarn